American imperialism: US not an empire

-When asked on April 28, 2003, on Al Jazeera whether the United States was "empire building," Secretary of Defense Donald Rumsfeld replied, "We don't seek empires.
+On April 28, 2003, then-Secretary of Defense Donald Rumsfeld stated, "We don't seek empires.
 We're not imperialistic.
 We never have been."
-Many – perhaps most – scholars have decided that the United States lacks the key essentials of an empire.
-For example, while there are American military bases around the world, the American soldiers do not rule over the local people, and the United States government does not send out governors or permanent settlers like all the historic empires did.
-Harvard historian Charles S. Maier has examined the America-as-Empire issue at length.
-He says the traditional understanding of the word "empire" does not apply, because the United States does not exert formal control over other nations or engage in systematic conquest.
-The best term is that the United States is a "hegemon."
+Historian Maier says the traditional understanding of "empire" does not apply, because the US does not exert formal control over other nations or engage in systematic conquest.
+He advanced the term "hegemon" instead.
 Its enormous influence through high technology, economic power, and impact on popular culture gives it an international outreach that stands in sharp contrast to the inward direction of historic empires.